For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Clicks Research is a great place to get paid to test products.
 They work with a whole host of big-name brands, including Marks & Spencer, The Body Shop, Boots and Sanctuary.

 What's more, aside from testing products, you can also complete surveys to earn Click Points.
-Once you've earned 2,500 points, you'll earn £25, and as each survey pays between 25–200 points, this could amount to anything between 12–100 surveys.
+Once you've earned 2,500 points, you'll earn £25, with each survey paying between 1–250 points.

 How does Clicks Research work?